Shi arrangements restricted to Weyl cones: Introduction and main results

-Its region count is the \Dfn{Fuss-parking function number} $(mh+1)^\ell$ and its dominant region count is the \Dfn{Fuss-Catalan number} $\prod_{i=1}^\ell (d_i + mh)/{d_i}$.
+Its region count is the \Dfn{Fuss-parking function number} $(mh+1)^\ell$ and its dominant region count is the \Dfn{Fuss-Catalan number} $\prod_{i=1}^\ell (d_i + mh)/{d_i}$ as given in~\cite[Theorem~1.1]{yoshinaga}.
 There is also an $m$-eralization of antichains by Athanasiadis~\cite{athanasiadis-catalan-nums}.
-Unfortunately, the theory presented in this paper does not extend beyond $m=1$.
+The results presented here do not immediately suggest an $m$-eralized bijection, as we can already see in rank $2$.
 In type $A_2$ with $m=2$, the dominant cone~$C$ of $\Shi^{(2)}(\Phi^+)$ is

 The two shaded regions have the same single-element ceiling set, $H_{\alpha+\beta,2}$ (dashed).
 Moreover, the three hyperplanes

 meet at a zero-dimensional flat with absolute M\"obius function value~$|\mu(V,\bullet)| = 2$.
 Thus we can have neither a bijection between regions in the dominant cone and certain antichain generalizations defined via ceiling sets (indeed, the bijection in~\cite{athanasiadis-catalan-nums} uses more information than only ceilings), nor can we have a bijection between flats cutting through~$C$ and these dominant regions.
 In particular, the above flat is the unique flat with absolute M\"obius function value not equal to~$1$ and the number of flats inside~$C$ is~$11$ while there are~$12$ dominant regions.